ekirira22/phase-1-lectures-client-server-communication/README.md

   .then((data) => console.log(data));
 ```

-Now we can see the same response as we saw in the browser/Postman is available
+In the third line of code, we'll have access to a JavaScript object representing
-to us in JavaScript, so we can use the data to update the DOM:
+the **data** sent as a response from the server.
+Now we can use that data to
+update the DOM!

 ```js
 fetch("https://localhost:3000/animals")